robinrendle/robinrendle.com/notes/the-ground-beneath-her-feet.md

 title: The Ground Beneath Her Feet
 date: 2014-12-17 15:14:00 -08:00
 tags:
-  - book
+  - books
 city: Plymouth
 country: UK
-extract:
-  Salman Rushdie’s musical opus, The Ground Beneath Her Feet, is one of a few select books that I want to slip into my friends’ backpacks, or hide in their bookshelf, or scatter copies under their beds until they must eventually concede.
+extract: Salman Rushdie’s musical opus, The Ground Beneath Her Feet, is one of a few select books that I want to slip into my friends’ backpacks, or hide in their bookshelf, or scatter copies under their beds until they must eventually concede.
 update:
 link:
 ---